-- advise the student in writing with the NESA warning letters (Teacher and Head Teacher); - ensure NESA warning letters are sent to parents informing them their daughter/ward has missed an assessment task and informing them if attendance and performance have been unsatisfactory (Head Teacher); - ensure that written acknowledgement from the student and her parents/caregivers is requested and received; - ensure a copy of the NESA warning letter is placed on the faculty file and on the student's central file.
+- advise the student in writing with the NESA warning letters (Teacher and Head Teacher); - ensure NESA warning letters are sent to parents informing them their daughter/ward has missed an assessment task and informing them if have not met the course outcomes due to nonattendance and /or performance has been unsatisfactory (Head Teacher); - ensure that written acknowledgement from the student and her parents/caregivers is requested and received; - ensure a copy of the NESA warning letter is placed on the faculty file and on the student's central file.

-When a first warning letter is sent, the teacher and Head Teacher will normally arrange a meeting with the student to discuss the student's progress in that subject.
+When a first warning letter is sent, the teacher and Head Teacher will arrange a meeting with the student to discuss the student's progress in that subject and notify the parents.